jessetane/rpc-engine/readme.md

 var RPC = require('rpc-engine')

 var a = new RPC()
-a.methods = {
-  add: function (a, b, cb) {
+a.methods.add = function (a, b, cb) {
   cb(null, a + b)
 }
-}

 var b = new RPC()
-b.methods = {
+b.methods.nested = {
   hello: function (cb) {
     cb(null, 'world')
   }
 }

-// in real life you'll have some stream-like transport
+// in real life you'll have some transport in between
-// in between but that's outside the scope of this module b.send = a.onmessage a.send = b.onmessage
+// but that's outside the scope of this module b.send = a.receive
+a.send = b.receive

-// not all transports require manual serialization (we should have
+// not all transports require manual serialization (e.g. we should have
 // structured clone in browserland), but if yours does, go nuts: var msgpack = require('msgpack-lite') a.serialize = JSON.stringify